Universality of the chiral soliton lattice and its interaction with quark matter

 Thus, the tensor $\hat{O}$ is identically zero, and therefore, all extra contributions to the current eventually cancel out.
 Something similar happens with the field equations in Eq. \eqref{GeneralizedEqs} and the energy density in Eq. \eqref{Tmunu}.
 Since $U$ is given by Eq. \eqref{newU}, it follows that $R_\mu$ depends only on one of the generators of the group.
 Indeed, in our Ansatz this tensor becomes

 From the above, it is clear that the tensor $G_{\mu}=[R_\mu,R_\nu]$ must be $G_{\mu\nu}=0$.
 Furthermore, since all extra contributions in both the field equations and the energy-momentum tensor depend on this tensor (and not on $R_\mu$ separately), all extra contributions eventually cancel out.
-From all the above, we can conclude that the solution presented here is not only a solution to the Skyrme model, but also to the generalized Skyrme model (similar arguments would also hold including further terms in the 't Hooft expansion).
-That is why the ChSL is a universal feature of the low energy limit of QCD.
+From all the above, we can conclude that the solution presented here is not only a solution to the Skyrme model but also to the generalized Skyrme model (similar arguments would also hold, including further terms in the 't Hooft expansion).

 Finally, it is important to mention that one can develop an intuition on how domain wall-type solitons are unaffected by higher-order terms in the ’t Hooft expansion, from the foundational geometric analysis of the Skyrme model in vacuum by Manton \cite{Manton:1987xt}.
 However, the present work investigates a different physical regime involving finite baryon density and magnetic fields.
 Also, here the universality we demonstrate refers to the field-theoretic robustness of the ChSL phase against higher-order QCD corrections in the 't Hooft large $N_c$ expansion.